For Sole Traders, Freelancers and Contractors

 #.24 Management Development

-Start Your Own Business Programmes provided by the Local Enterprise Offices (LEOs) are recommended for all startups to include sole traders and those considering self employment.
+In particular, the Start Your Own Business (SYOB) Programmes provided by the Local Enterprise Offices (LEOs) are fantastic.

-The LEOs also provide a range of other programmes in areas to include: marketing, finance and management.
+The LEOs also provide a range of other programmes in areas including online marketing, social media, innovation and finance.

 — Donncha Hughes (@donnchadhh) December 29, 2016